Updated July 24, 2020.

 Hawaii is beautiful.
 It’s the most beautiful place I’ve ever been, in the entire world.
 And the Valley Isle does not disappoint.
 The jungle of the Road to Hana, the lushness of the Central Valley, the color of the ocean, and the way the mountains cascade into their valleys make every view on Maui picturesque.

 Have you been to Maui?
 What was your favorite part?
 Comment below!
+And check out my Pacific Islands Page for everything you need to know about Maui and the Hawaiian Islands!

 Love this post?
 Pin it for later!